Eduarniel Núñez

-Eduarniel Núñez (born June 7, 1999) is a Dominican professional baseball pitcher for the Athletics of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres.
+Eduarniel Núñez (born June 7, 1999) is a Dominican professional baseball pitcher in the Chicago Cubs organization.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres and Athletics.

 Career

 Chicago Cubs

 On March 15, 2017, Núñez signed with the Chicago Cubs as an international free agent, and made his professional debut with the Dominican Summer League Cubs.
-He made 10 starts for the rookie-level Arizona League Cubs in 2018, registering a 1-3 record and 3.19 ERA with 39 strikeouts across 36 2/3 innings pitched.
-Núñez spent the 2019 campaign with the Low-A Eugene Emeralds, struggling to a 1-5 record and 6.93 ERA with 38 strikeouts in 37 2/3 innings pitched across 15 appearances (nine starts).
+He made 10 starts for the rookie-level Arizona League Cubs in 2018, registering a 1–3 record and 3.19 ERA with 39 strikeouts across 36 2/3 innings pitched.
+Núñez spent the 2019 campaign with the Low-A Eugene Emeralds, struggling to a 1–5 record and 6.93 ERA with 38 strikeouts in 37 2/3 innings pitched across 15 appearances (nine starts).

 Núñez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned to action in 2021 with the Single-A Myrtle Beach Pelicans and High-A South Bend Cubs.
-In 35 appearances split between the two affiliates, Núñez compiled a 1-4 record and 4.17 ERA with 50 strikeouts and five saves across 45 1/3 innings pitched.
-Núñez split the 2022 season between South Bend and the Double-A Tennessee Smokies, logging a cumulative 5-5 record and 4.53 ERA with 57 strikeouts and four saves across 41 appearances out of the bullpen.
+In 35 appearances split between the two affiliates, Núñez compiled a 1–4 record and 4.17 ERA with 50 strikeouts and five saves across 45 1/3 innings pitched.
+Núñez split the 2022 season between South Bend and the Double-A Tennessee Smokies, logging a cumulative 5–5 record and 4.53 ERA with 57 strikeouts and four saves across 41 appearances out of the bullpen.

-In 2023, Núñez returned to the South Bend and Tennessee, and made 38 total relief appearances, accumulating a 3-1 record and 3.11 ERA with 61 strikeouts and one save across 46 1/3 innings pitched.
+In 2023, Núñez returned to the South Bend and Tennessee, and made 38 total relief appearances, accumulating a 3–1 record and 3.11 ERA with 61 strikeouts and one save across 46 1/3 innings pitched.
 On July 6, 2023, while playing with South Bend, Núñez, Michael Arias, Jarod Wright, and Frankie Scalzo Jr. combined to no-hit the Peoria Chiefs.
 A minor league free agent after the season, Núñez re-signed with Chicago on a new minor league contract on November 8.

-Núñez split the 2024 season between Double-A Tennessee and the Triple-A Iowa Cubs, accumulating a 9-3 record and 3.28 ERA with 64 strikeouts and five saves across 46 total appearances.
+Núñez split the 2024 season between Double-A Tennessee and the Triple-A Iowa Cubs, accumulating a 9–3 record and 3.28 ERA with 64 strikeouts and five saves across 46 total appearances.
 He elected free agency following the season on November 4, 2024.